JanMarcelKezmann/MetaDetect3D/README.md

 # MetaDetect3D
-MetaDetect3D is a post-processing tool for 3D object detection neural networks that improve calibration and performance.
+MetaDetect3D is a post-processing tool for 3D object detection neural networks that improve calibration, performance and can be used for efficient label error detection as well.

 ## Preface